topquark22/morseR24/README.md

 ## Error conditions

-Connect a red LED to pin D2.
-It indicates the following:
+The red LED indicates the following:

 It will blink once for 1/10 second upon initiation to indicate that the radio is operational.